adamsanaglo/pulp_deb/docs/admin/administrative/emergency_cert_rotation.md

     ./ecrtool.py -d ecr/prod-corp-mirrors.json
     ```
 - EUAP mirrors
-    - Install the apt-ssl-euap private key to `/etc/ssl/private/pmc-ssl.key`
+    - Manually separate the certificate and key into two separate files
-    - Install the apt-ssl-euap cert/chain to `/etc/ssl/certs/pmc-ssl.cer`
+        - Cert is downloaded as a single PEM file, but nginx expects two separate files
-    - Run `sudo nginx -s reload` to read the new cert from disk.
+    - Navigate to the `Compute-PMC/edge` folder
+    - Run the `deploy-tls.sh` script to deploy to each EUAP mirror.
+Example below targets EUAP1
+        ```bash
+        ./deploy-tls.sh /path/to/cert.crt /path/to/key.key euap1
+        ```
     - Navigate to [https://pmc-beta.trafficmanager.net](https://pmc-beta.trafficmanager.net) and confirm no TLS errors are encountered.
 - Prod mirrors
-    - Install the apt-ssl-new private key to `/etc/ssl/private/pmc-ssl.key`
+    - Manually separate the certificate and key into two separate files
-    - Install the apt-ssl-new cert/chain to `/etc/ssl/certs/pmc-ssl.cer`
+        - Cert is downloaded as a single PEM file, but nginx expects two separate files
-    - Run `sudo nginx -s reload` to read the new cert from disk.
+    - Navigate to the `Compute-PMC/edge` folder
+    - Run the `deploy-tls.sh` script to deploy to each prod mirror.
+Example below targets wus1
+        ```bash
+        ./deploy-tls.sh /path/to/cert.crt /path/to/key.key wus1
+        ```
-    - Navigate to [https://ackages.microsoft.com](https://packages.microsoft.com) and confirm no TLS errors are encountered.
+    - Navigate to [https://packages.microsoft.com](https://packages.microsoft.com) and confirm no TLS errors are encountered.
 - When complete, the following certs will be rolled out to production.
     - apt-ssl-euap
     - apt-ssl-new